 But hang on a minute.

-A flat bean stir fry?
-With an Asian twist?
-What do you think about that?
-Well it surely sounds interesting to me!
-I don’t know if you are familiar with flat beans.
+Why not, what do you think about it?
+Well it sure sounds interesting to me!
+I don’t know if you are all that familiar with flat beans.
 They are very popular here in Europe, especially in the summer months.
-In Belgium the flat beans are sliced up and usually cooked until they are very smooth and tender, sometimes with a touch of mustard and vinegar added to them.

-This time I thought I should try something totally different and transform them into a lovely Asian flavored bean stir fry with miso and butter.
+As much as I love to prepare flat beans the classic way, this time however I thought I should try something totally different.
+Perhaps transform them into a lovely Asian flavored bean stirfry with miso and butter.

 Asian Flat Bean Stirfry with Miso Butter

-That salted butter sauce is so rich and strong, I love it to bits.
-I served this flat bean stir fry as a side for salt cod but whenever I feel like making this dish without protein in it (as a light lunch for instance) then I like to toss in some savory udon noodles as well.
+But whenever I feel like making this dish without any protein in it or next to it (as a light lunch for instance) then I like to toss in a handful of thick Japanese udon noodles as well.